Skip to content

 return new_scenario

-Compute descriptive statistics for a scalar property across all results.
+Return descriptive statistics for a scalar property across results.

 Parameters: